 Early Origins of the Courtey family

 The surname Courtey was first found in "Covert or Couert, Normandy, [who] held by the service of 1 fee of the barony or Braiose [Briouze]."
 William de Braose (Briouze), First Lord of Bramber (died c.
 1096) was granted extensive lands in Sussex by William the Conqueror.
 Accordingly, the Courtey family held lands from him in Sussex.
 In 1107, William de Cuvert witnessed the foundation charter of Barnstaple and years later William Guvert (Cuvert) held a fee of ancient enfeoffment from William de Courcy in Somerset.

 Early History of the Courtey family

-Another 227 words (16 lines of text) are included under the topic Early Courtey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Courtey research.
+Another 114 words (8 lines of text) covering the years 1532, 1582, 1550, 1552, 1553 and 1556 are included under the topic Early Courtey History in all our PDF Extended History products and printed products wherever possible.

 Courtey Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Courtey include A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Courtey family (pre 1700)

 Distinguished members of the family include Richard Curteys (1532?-1582), Bishop of Chichester, a native of Lincolnshire.
 "He received his academical education at St. John's College, Cambridge, where he was elected to a scholarship on the...